ankitha247/ML-experiment-tracker/README.md

 - Automated hyperparameter tuning per model, logged as additional experiment variants

 - 🔗 **[Live Demo](https://ml-experiment-tracker-dkj5.onrender.com)** — note: free tier spins down after inactivity, so the first request may take 30-60 seconds to wake up.

+## Known limitation — free-tier deployment

+On Render's free tier, training all 6 models simultaneously with outlier capping and class-imbalance handling enabled can exceed the platform's request timeout and shared-CPU limits, causing the request to fail.
+Training 1-3 models at a time works reliably on the live demo.
+Locally (or on a paid hosting tier with more resources), all 6 models train without issue — this is a hosting constraint, not a bug in the platform itself.